learn-co-curriculum/phase-3-active-record-crud-operations-lab/README.md

 There are different ways to solve this lab so feel free to experiment!

 ##Instructions
-Before starting this lab run `bundle`, to get the proper gem dependencies and `rake -T`, which will list all of the rake tasks you have available in this lab.
+Before starting this lab run `bundle`, to get the proper gem dependencies.
+If your operating system is OSX El Capitan, and you have an issue installing `EventMachine`, enter `brew link openssl --force` in terminal.

+Also enter `rake -T`, which will list all of the rake tasks you have available in this lab.
 These tasks come with the `sinatra-activerecord` gem.

 Start the lab by running `learn` or keep reading for more instructions.

 ###Create Table